speedie1337/docpp/README.md

 ## Code of Conduct

 None.
 Just don't blow up my house.
+And, don't ask me to rewrite it in Rust.